- Living Naturally100

 Soap is made from animal or vegetable fats, oils or grease, and forms when the fats interact with an alkali.
 Preservatives, salts, colours, perfumes, moisturisers and emulsifiers may then be added, with the more adventurous brands including fruits, spices and essential oils.
 Traditionally, soaps were produced from animal fats such as fish oils or tallow, listed in the ingredients as ‘sodium tallowate’.
 The Vegan Society describes tallow as ‘hard animal fat, especially that obtained from the parts about the kidneys of ruminating animals’.
 Although there are vegetable alternatives, many of the major soap brands still contain animal fats and consequently are not suitable for vegetarians or vegans.

 Vegetable soaps may also contain added ingredients such as honey, lanolin and milk, preventing them from being suitable for vegans.
-Lush, Caurnie, Suma, Faith and Body Shop soaps are all suitable for vegetarians.
-Caurnie and Faith soaps are all vegan, while all except Suma’s honey soaps are suitable for vegans.
-The Body Shop produces a list of its ‘vegan non-friendly’ products and Lush clearly labels those soaps which are suitable for vegans.
+The Body Shop, Caurnie, Living Naturally, Lush and Suma soaps are all suitable for vegetarians.
+Caurnie and Living Naturally soaps are all vegan, while all except Suma’s honey soaps are also suitable for vegans.

-The Good Shopping Guide can recommend Caurnie and Ecosoapia, both of which received particularly good marks in the research and have been accredited by the Ethical Company Organisation.
+The Good Shopping Guide can recommend Caurnie, Honesty, Living Naturally, Neal’s Yard Remedies, Odylique and PHB Ethical Beauty – all of which received particularly good marks in the research and have attained independent Ethical Accreditation from The Ethical Company Organisation.

 Making soap cleanly

 Most of the bigger brand soaps are made from a common soap bar, manufactured by large commercial producers who sell it on in the form of dried soap nodules to individual soap makers for reprocessing.
-Soaps made by the ‘alternative’ producers, such as Caurnie, Faith and Suma, are hand-made, which provides employment and promotes traditional soap-making techniques.
-According to information from Suma, the cold saponification process used by Suma and Caurnie is more energyefficient, as ‘all the ingredients remain in the mix, with only such heat input as is required to raise the temperature of the mix to body heat’.
+Soaps made by the ‘alternative’ producers, such as Caurnie, Faith and Suma are hand-made, promoting traditional soap-making techniques.
+According to information from Suma, the cold saponification process used by Suma and Caurnie is more energy efficient, as ‘all the ingredients remain in the mix, with only such heat input as is required to raise the temperature of the mix to body heat’.